You are here

 Mattia Duranti, born in Cotignola (RA), obtained his M.Sc. in Energy Engineering at the University of Pisa, where he started working with energy storage and energy vectors.
 He also attended St. Anna School of Advanced Studies, studying towards the Master's Diploma in an interdisciplinary environment.
 During his academic path, he spent a short period abroad at the University of Auckland (New Zealand), and later on, was a Summer Intern at Fermilab (Chicago), where he worked on the experimental characterization of High Temperature Superconductors (HTS).

-After a period spent in the research group PercroSees in Pisa, he joins FBK in November 2016 as a Ph.D.
+After a period spent at S.Anna School working on electromechanical transducers, he joins FBK in November 2016 as a Ph.D.
 Student.
-He is currently focused on electrochemical energy conversion and storage, and exploitation of solar energy.
+He is currently focused on electrochemical energy conversion and storage.
 In the ARES unit he is working on the development of a Redox Flow Battery (RFB) based on organic compounds.